 2. Crowd Calendars – There are many reliable crowd calendars online.
 My two favorites are maintained by Touring Plans and Undercover Tourist.
 These crowd calendars will give you a picture of which parks will be the most crowded each day of your trip.
 Most importantly, you should be aware that there are always going to be crowds when you are at Walt Disney World.
 However, Disney does a fabulous job of managing crowds and queues, so that it is easier for you.

 3. Special Events – Disney offers many special events throughout the year.
 You can check out some of those events here.
-If you are planning to attend any of these special events (Mickey’s Not So Scary Halloween Party, Mickey’s Very Merry Christmas Party, etc.), then you will want to consider those event dates when planning which park to visit on each day.
+If you are planning to attend any of these special events, then you will want to consider those event dates when planning which park to visit on each day.

-7. Rope Drop – Once you have made your Fast Pass selections, you can decide which attraction you are going to go to first, as soon as the park opens.
-You should select the attraction that typically has the longest wait that you did NOT get a Fast Pass for.
+6. Rope Drop – Once you have made your Genie+ & IAS selections, you can decide which attraction you are going to go to first, as soon as the park opens.
+You should select the attraction that typically has the longest wait that you did NOT get a Lightning Lane selection for.
 This is a great way to get a shorter wait time, for something that you would otherwise have to wait in a long line for.

 7. Shows/Parades (day time) – Next you should fill in your itinerary with any shows or parades that you would like to see during the day.

 8. Nighttime Shows & Fireworks – Next it’s time to decide if you will be sticking around for the nighttime shows and fireworks.